 - Set 5: 38 kg (~84 lbs) × 10 reps

-This is how I do the Seated Overhead Tricep Extension with an E-Z Curl Bar
+How I do the Seated Overhead Tricep Extension

 - Set 1: 14 kg (~31 lbs) × 15 reps